AiAscended/ZacAi-Atomic/MERGE_SAFETY_ANALYSIS.md

-# Merge Safety Analysis: IDE Implementation to v0.0.9 and Main Branches
+o way for me to save it then as i cant access it anywhere in github how do we normally commit the work weve donwe here so it is saved on github..?# Merge Safety Analysis: IDE Implementation to v0.0.9 and Main Branches

 ## Summary
 ✅ **YES - These files can be safely merged** with minimal risk of breaking recent additions.